 If a disabling injury, illness, or medical condition prevents you from working, it is important to file a Social Security claim as quickly as possible.
 The entire process often takes a year or more, and the sooner you start, the sooner you can obtain the benefits you need to support yourself and your family.
 The disability application process can be exceedingly complex.
 Hiring a lawyer is the best way to maximize your chances of benefits approval.

 Ultimately, just over 50 percent of disability applications are rejected.
 Improve your chances of approval by retaining a lawyer with the experience necessary to successfully handle your claim.
-Call at Law Firm of Oklahoma for a free consultation about your Social Security Disability claim.
+Call the Law Firm of Oklahoma at (405) 608-4990 for a free consultation about your Social Security Disability claim.